Contact & about information

 To report a human rights violation or for any human rights related issues, please call 507-328-7300.

-The Human Rights Commission meets the third Thursday of each month at 7 p.m. in Conference Room #4 located on the 1st floor of the Government Center.
+The Human Rights Commission meets the second Thursday of each month at 7 p.m. in Conference Room #4 located on the 1st floor of the Government Center.

 - Facilitate voluntary no fault mediation for citizens.